Changes at Newtown National Nature Reserve

 Newtown is a special place.
 Each summer the wildflower meadows fill with colour, throughout the year the creeks and estuary come alive with birds, and in the ancient woods, rare red squirrels play amongst the trees.

 Protecting what makes Newtown so important and much-loved has been a crucial part of our care for the Island’s only National Nature Reserve for over 20 years.
 This is something that we would never wish to change, but we also need to share what makes Newtown so precious with others.
-By encoraging people to learn more about wildlife and landscapes at Newtown, we can help them develop a love of nature and a passion for protecting it.
-It is often said that young people are nature’s guardians of the future, but only by actively introducng them to our countryside will they come to value it and realise that it matters to them.
+By encouraging people to learn more about wildlife and landscapes at Newtown, we can help them develop a love of nature and a passion for protecting it.
+It is often said that young people are nature’s guardians of the future, but only by actively introducing them to our countryside will they come to value it and realise that it matters to them.

 Plans for the visitor point